-Fun facts: The feathers on the breast of the Western Meadowlark are bright yellow with buff (light tan) tips.
-In autumn when the feathers are new, we see the feather tips, so the bird’s breast looks buff.
+The feathers on the breast of the Western Meadowlark are bright yellow with buff (light tan) tips.
+In autumn when the feathers are new, we see the feather tips, so the bird’s breast looks buff-colored.
 By the time spring comes, the feathers are older and the buff-colored tips have worn away.
 So, in springtime the Western Meadowlark has a bright yellow breast.

-Life cycle: Western Meadowlarks build nests in grasslands and fields on the ground, nestled in a clump of grass or other plants.
+Western Meadowlarks build nests in grasslands and fields, in a small depression in the ground, nestled in a clump of grass or other plants.
 They weave dry grass into a bowl shape and line it with hair.
 The female lays three to five eggs, then sits on them for about two weeks.
 The young leave the nest before they can fly and must hide in the grass for safety.
 They gather in groups and look for food.
 After 6 weeks the young are full grown.